samuelkuz/windows-rust-record/README.md

 # Windows Rust Record
 Basic wrapper around the Windows API to retrieve frame data from a monitor's display.

-The goal of this project is to help any future developers easily utilize the Windows API to record their screen.
+The goal of this project is to help any future developers easily interact with the Windows API to receive a displays BGRA8 frame data.
+(This will allow a user to take screenshots, record, etc.)

-The struct `WindowsScreenCapture` gets you started on retrieving the [u8] BGR8 Pixel Data from a display.
+The struct `WindowsScreenCapture` gets you started on retrieving the [u8] BGRA8 Pixel Data from a display.

+This is accomplished by initializing the WindowsScreenCapture Struct to find a monitor display to track and send the frame BGRA8 data through a channel.

 ## Build
 * This will only build and work on Windows OS